 - Register for “Live Like a Student” a FREE, non-credit course that will allow you to explore the concepts of budgeting, credit, student loans, and identity protection.

 - Check out the Office of Financial Aid’s money management resources.

 Establishing a sense of connection and belonging through positive interpersonal relationships.

 How can I become socially well on campus?

 - Get involved!
-Consider joining a student organization or sport club.
+Consider joining a student organization.
 You’ll make new friends, learn new skills, and feel more connected to UNI!
 Find an org that fits your personal or professional interests through Panther FYI.

-- Stay on campus as much as possible!
-Take advantage of the endless opportunities you have as a student, and enjoy the social events on campus.
+- If you are living in the Cedar Valley, take advantage of opportunities you have to enjoy the social events on campus.
 For more information, go to: uni.edu/resources/campuslife.

 Possessing a positive attitude and the ability to identify and express a wide variety of feelings in an appropriate manner.

 How can I become emotionally well on campus?

 - Take time for you!
 Be sure to set aside some time to partake in activities that help you relax and relieve stress.
-Whether it’s exercising at the WRC, going on an outdoor adventure trip, meditating, or writing in a journal, treat yourself!
+Whether it’s exercising at the WRC, going on an outdoor adventure trip, meditating, or writing in a journal, treat yourself to self-care!